Deep CNN-Based Channel Estimation for mmWave Massive MIMO Systems

-From the numerical results, the proposed SF-CNN and SFT-CNN based approaches outperform the non-ideal minimum mean-squared error (MMSE) estimator and achieve the performance very close to the ideal MMSE estimator that is impossible to be implemented in practical systems.
-They are also with lower complexity than the conventional approaches and exhibit the unique robustness to maintain the fairly good performance when facing different channel statistics.
-The SPR-CNN based approach achieves comparable performance to SF-CNN based approach by using only about one third of spatial pilot overhead and slightly increased complexity.
+From the numerical results, the proposed SF-CNN and SFT-CNN based approaches outperform the non-ideal minimum mean-squared error (MMSE) estimator and achieve the performance very close to the ideal MMSE estimator that is very difficult to be implemented in practical systems.
+They are also with lower complexity than the MMSE estimator and exhibit the unique robustness to maintain the fairly good performance when facing different channel statistics.
+The SPR-CNN based approach achieves comparable performance to SF-CNN and SFT-CNN based approaches by using only about one third of spatial pilot overhead and moderately increased complexity.

 The rest of the paper is organized as follows.
 Section II describes the considered mmWave massive MIMO system, followed by the proposed SF-CNN based channel estimation in Section III.
 Section IV further develops the SFT-CNN and SPR-CNN based channel estimation.
 Numerical results are provided in Section V and finally Section VI gives concluding remarks.